YajingHao/ZetaSuite/README.md

       awk -v cutoff=${Cutoff} '{FS=OFS="\t"}{if(NR==1 || (($2+$3)>cutoff && $4=="Gene")){print}}' FDR_cutoff/Example_Zeta_anno.txt > Hits/Example_hits.txt

      ```
-#### step 4. removing off-targeting genes
+#### step 4. remove off-targeting genes

    The input files for off-targeting removing are:

 ##### 1) Targeting RNA sequences

-   You can find this file in **example** folder: [Example_siRNA.fa](https://github.com/YajingHao/ZetaSuit/blob/master/example/Example_siRNA.fa).
+   You can find this file in **example** folder: [Example_siRNA.fa](https://github.com/YajingHao/ZetaSuite/blob/master/example/Example_siRNA.fa).

 ##### 2) Gloden gene sets

-   You can find this file in **example** folder: [Example_GlodenSet.txt](https://github.com/YajingHao/ZetaSuit/blob/master/example/Example_GlodenSet.txt).
+   You can find this file in **example** folder: [Example_GlodenSet.txt](https://github.com/YajingHao/ZetaSuite/blob/master/example/Example_GlodenSet.txt).
 This is constructed based on the priori knowledge.

-   In the example data, we used the annotated spliceosome genes as golden set.
+   In the example data, we used the annotated spliceosome genes as golden sets.

 ##### 3) Hits from **step3**